 If you want to seek a second opinion about your recovery, you could do so.
 Don’t cease treatment altogether.

 Avoid Discussing Fault with an Insurer

 An insurance adjuster might contact you and request a statement.
 You should only divulge the basic details of what happened, such as the location of the accident and what you saw.
 Do not speculate on who bears the fault.

 Avoid answering leading questions, such as, “how are you feeling today?”
 Insurers may take your response out of context and use it against you later.

 Posting details about your injuries or accident on social media can cost you.
 Even if you have a private profile, do not upload photos or chat about the details of your crash.
 Anything you post on social media can affect your case.

 What to Expect During Your Free Case Review

-Call Kaine Law to Talk about Your Accident for Free
+Call Kaine Law to Talk About Your Gainesville Car Accident for Free